ISISNeutronMuon/ddf-lakehouse-prototype/certs/README.md

 The subdirectories contain the certificate request configurations for the project.
 Each subdirectory is named by the `YYYY-MM` that the request was made.

-The keys and certificates are stored in a shared folder in Keeper.
+The keys and certificates are stored in a shared folder in Keeper and the latest is stored in the Ansible vault.

 ## Generate a new certificate request